Computing the center of a fusion category: Basic assumptions, notation, and facts

 \subsection{Modular categories}

-By a (weak) \emph{pre-modular category} we mean a braided spherical (weak) fusion category.
+By a \emph{pre-modular (weak) fusion category} we mean a braided spherical (weak) fusion category.
 To such a category $\mathcal{C}$ we associate a matrix $S$ defined as follows: if $X_1,\ldots,X_n$ are the simple objects of $\mathcal{C}$ up to isomorphism, then $S$ is the square matrix $S$ of size $n$ with entries

 Here, $c_{X_i X_j}$ denotes the braiding $X_i \otimes X_j \to X_j \otimes X_i$ and $\mathrm{Tr}$ denotes the trace \cite[Equation 8.40]{EGNO}, which relies on the spherical structure.
 We call~$S$ the \emph{$S$-matrix} of $\mathcal{C}$.
 We say that a pre-modular category is \emph{modular} if its $S$-matrix is invertible.
 Our definitions of pre-modular, the $S$-matrix, and modular are the same as in \cite{EGNO} (Definitions 8.13.1, 8.13.2, and 8.14.1), but we note that in \cite{EGNO} all this is only considered in case where $\Bbbk$ is algebraically closed of characteristic zero.
-We nonetheless think they make sense in general and they will be convenient for stating some facts.
+We nonetheless think they make sense in general, and they will be convenient for stating some facts.
 But we emphasize that our work does not depend on these definitions.
 In \cite[Section 3E]{bruguieres2013center} the notion of a modular category over a general field (or ring) is defined which involves a non-degeneracy condition for a pairing defined using the coend.
 A modular category as defined here is modular as defined in \cite{bruguieres2013center} by \cite[Remark 3.4]{bruguieres2013center}.